---

 RBC Private Banking Visa Infinite Privilege

-The RBC Private Banking Visa Infinite Privilege, as stated, is only available to private banking clients.
-To join, you need minimum of $1 million dollars in investible assets or a net worth of $3 million dollars.
+The RBC Private Banking Visa Infinite Privilege is only available to private banking clients.
+Joining requires a minimum of $1 million dollars in investible assets or a net worth of $3 million dollars.
 The closest comparable card is their mass-market RBC Avion Visa Infinite Privilege, which has an annual fee of $399, although it’s not metal.
 Both cards earn 1.25 Avion Points per dollar, 25% more than the typical 1 Avion point you earn with an RBC Avion Visa Infinite or Visa Platinum.

 Other than the Starwood American Express Credit Card, this is the only method of indirectly earning AAdvantage miles with a Canadian credit card.
 You also get other Visa Infinite Privilege benefits like Priority Pass, expedited security, and a dedicated concierge, although those benefits are easily matched with the American Express Platinum Card and NEXUS.